AdTekDev/AI/Exercises/09-02-BayesNET.md

 ### BN.03

 A patient has a disease N. Physicians measure the value of a parameter P to see the disease development.
-The parameter can take one of the following values flow, medium, highg.
+The parameter can take one of the following values {low, medium, high}.
 The value of P is a result of patient’s unobservable condition/state S.
 S can be {good, poor}.
 The state changes between two consecutive days in one fifth of cases.
 If the patient is in good condition, the value for P is rather low (having 10 sample measurements, 5 of them are low, 3 medium and 2 high), while if the patient is in poor condition, the value is rather high (having 10 measurements, 3 are low, 3 medium and 4 high).